IHE/ITI.PCF/input/pagecontent/volume-1.md

 The **Advanced Consent** contents shall be used in conjunction with **Basic Consent** content, and may be used with **Intermediate Consent** content.
 Where as the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony.
 The **Advanced Consent** Content provides for parameters in a Consent that provide rules around data that are classified by sensitivity and confidentiality.

 Support for the Advanced Consent relies on the data being tagged with sensitivity codes and confidentiality codes.
 This data tagging is not defined in PCF.
 There are a few established ways to get the data tagged including using a Security Labeling Service, which has a few established architectures.
-The implementation of security tagging is a systems design requirement on the **Consent Enforcer** actor.
+The implementation of security tagging is a systems design requirement on the **Consent Enforcement Point** actor.

 **Pre-conditions**:

 The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
 The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
 The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
 The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.
-The **Consent Capture** actor is responsible for assuring that the recorded Consent is enforceable an appropriate.
+The **Consent Recorder** actor is responsible for assuring that the recorded Consent is enforceable an appropriate.

 **Main Flow**:

 - Given The Business Access Control prevents inappropriate users, applications, purposes, and activities
   - And an appropriate user / application requests access for an appropriate purpose and activity
   - And the data are tagged with appropriate sensitivity and confidentiality vocabulary
-- **Consent Decider**
+- **Consent Authorization Server**
   - when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
     - And that consent has not expired
       - The Consent identified overall policy will be recognized relative to the overall Permit/Deny